 Recollections of W/O Pavel Svoboda, Air Gunner with 311 Czechoslovak Sqn:- I was born on 28 June 1916 at Bohuslavice u Kyjova, Hodonín, Czechoslovakia.
 In 1939, I was studying at the Law Faculty of Masaryk University, Brno, Czechoslovakia.
 I was … Continue reading

-Recollections of W/O Arnošt Zábrš, pilot with 311 Czechoslovak Sqn: I was born on the 19.4.1912 in Brno (Brunn), Czechoslovakia, son of a man, who died at the end of the world-war one, as a consequence of that war and … Continue reading
+Recollections of W/O Arnošt Zábrš, pilot with 311 Czechoslovak Sqn: I was born on the 19.4.1912 in Brno (Brunn), Czechoslovakia, son of a man, who died at the end of the World War 1, as a consequence of that war … Continue reading

 P/O Karel Valášek was serving as a pilot with 313 Sqn. when he was shot down in his Spitfire over France.
 His story of his evasion, capture and being a PoW is: On the 21st of May 1944, I was … Continue reading